awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-multiplexprogramchanneldestinationsettings.md

 # AWS::MediaLive::Channel MultiplexProgramChannelDestinationSettings<a name="aws-properties-medialive-channel-multiplexprogramchanneldestinationsettings"></a>

-Multiplex Program Input Destination Settings for outputting a Channel to a Multiplex
+This element specifies the destination information for a Multiplex output group\.
+Always create an array of two MultiplexProgramChannelDestinationSettings\.

 ## Syntax<a name="aws-properties-medialive-channel-multiplexprogramchanneldestinationsettings-syntax"></a>